JijiangLi/DPCS/README.md

 3. Reconstruct a surface point cloud in the same software as 1., the pcd file will be in `'data_name/recon'`.
 4. Reconstruction of the mesh with an initial ``base_color.png`` from point cloud in code, note that this code takes the input of the pcd and outputs a `mesh` with its texture as `initial base color` directly from pcd.
-This code may have some issues with UV for the `.obj` file because some version of Blender may not support UV in Python package.
+This code may have some issues with UV for the `.obj` file because some versions of Blender may not support UV in
+   Python package.
 To solve this, in Blender GUI, you can export manually the mesh to `.obj` with UV map, and then rerun the following code, it will work.
 ```bash